Media-Smart/vedastr/README.md

     You can create a new head embedded in the current system.

- Also, you can configure any other modules in scene text recognition system, e.g., datasets, dataloader, transformer, converter, optimizer and learning rate scheduler.
+ Also, you can configure any other modules in scene text recognition system, e.g., datasets, dataloader, transformer, converter, loss function, optimizer and learning rate scheduler.